AmineDiro/UFC-fighting-styles/README.md

 ```
 ### Analysis

-Well first of all , i deleted features when highly correlated with each other, so the features i got after the PCA should be take n  with a grain of salt as its not the only 'important feature'.
+Well first of all , i deleted features when highly correlated with each other, so the features i got after the PCA should be taken  with a grain of salt as it s not the only 'important feature'.

 **A first explanation is that the feature 1 :**
-It correlates positively with all features, strongly with striking, less with knock downs , grappling reversals , kick in the ground ( wich is stupid) and 'side control' : it's the equivalent of having good striking,  goodground strikes in some form of a guard.
+It correlates positively with all features, strongly with striking, less with knock downs , grappling reversals , kick in the ground ( wich is stupid) and 'side control' : it's the equivalent of having good striking,  good ground strikes in some form of a guard.

 **A first explanation is that the feature 2:**
-The second Feature is really interesting, it correlates  highly with ground control time , ground, half guard control  and ground strikes.
+The second Feature is really interesting, it correlates  highly with ground control time , ground strikes, half guard control  and ground strikes.
 Less correlation with  grappling reversals, leg strikes in the ground ( again, stupid you'll likely lose position for little damage).
-This for me feels like the ability to grapple this feature explains 12% of the variability of data
+This for me feels like the ability to grapple, the feature explains 12% of the variability of data

 **A first explanation is that the feature 3:**
-Now the difference  of this feature comes from the ability to land strikes at clinching distance,and body strikes and -wait for it- Grappling standup.
+Now, the difference  of this feature comes from the ability to land strikes at clinching distance,and body strikes and -wait for it- Grappling standup.
 Correlate negatively with ground punches, distance leg kicks and head kick.

 Ok, somebody who strikes at clinching distance, try to stand up and don't like to throw kicks at distance.
 This sounds like a striker when fighting a wrestler/grappler.
 He will end up in a tie up and he 'll avoid to throw kicks at distance so he avoids getting taken down.

 **A first explanation is that the feature 4:**